-Before you apply for an Advance Parole Document, read the following travel warning carefully:
+Before you apply for an advance parole document, read this travel warning carefully.

-- 1. If you have been unlawfully present in the United States for more than 180 days but less than 1 year, and you leave before removal proceedings are started against you, you may be inadmissible for 3 years from the date of departure. - 2.
-If you have been unlawfully present in the United States for one year or more, you may be inadmissible for 10 years from the date of departure regardless of whether you left before, during, or after removal proceedings. - 3.
-Unlawful presence is defined as being in the United States without having been inspected and admitted or paroled, or after the period of authorized stay has expired. - 4.
-However, certain immigration benefits and time spent in the United States while certain applications are pending may place you in a period of authorized stay.
-These include, but are not limited to, a properly filed Form I-485, Temporary Protected Status (TPS), deferred enforced departure (DED), asylum, and withholding of removal. - 5.
-Although advance parole may allow you to return to the United States, your departure may trigger the 3-or 10-year bar, if you accrued more than 180 days of unlawful presence BEFORE the date you were considered to be in a period of authorized stay.

-- 6. Therefore, if you apply for adjustment of status after you return to the United States, continue with Form I-485 that was pending before you left, or return to a status that requires you to establish that you are not inadmissible, you will need to apply for and receive a waiver of inadmissibility before your Form I-485 may be approved or your status continued. - 7.
-Generally, only persons who can establish extreme hardship to their U.S. citizen or lawful permanent resident spouse or parent may apply for the waiver for humanitarian reasons to assure family unity or when it is otherwise in the public interest.
-(See sections 209(c), 212(a)(9), and 244(c) of the Immigration and Nationality Act for more information on unlawful presence and the available waivers.)
+- A. If you have been unlawfully present in the United States for more than 180 days but less than one year and you leave before removal proceedings are started against you, you may be inadmissible for three years from the date of departure. - B. If you have been unlawfully present in the United States for one year or more, you may be inadmissible for ten years from the date of departure regardless of whether you left before, during or after removal proceedings. - C. Unlawful presence is defined as being in the United States without having been inspected and admitted or paroled (illegal entry), or after the period of authorized stay has expired. - D. However, certain immigration benefits and time spent in the United States while certain applications are pending may place you in a period of authorized stay.
+These include, but are not limited to, a properly filed adjustment of status application, Temporary Protected Status (TPS), deferred enforced departure (DED), asylum and withholding of removal. - E. Although advance parole may allow you to return to the United States, your departure may trigger the three-or ten-year bar, if you accrued more than 180 days of unlawful presence BEFORE the date you were considered to be in a period of authorized stay. - F. Therefore, if you apply for adjustment of status after you return to the United States, resume an adjustment application that was pending before you left, or return to a status that requires you to establish that you are not inadmissible, you will need to apply for and receive a waiver of inadmissibility before your adjustment application may be approved or your status continued. - G. Generally, only those persons who can establish extreme hardship to their U. S. citizen or lawful permanent resident spouse or parent may apply for the waiver for humanitarian reasons, to assure family unity or when it is otherwise in the public interest.
+(See sections 209(c), 212(a)(9) and 244(c) of the Immigration and Nationality Act for more information on unlawful presence and the available waivers.)

-B. If you are outside the United States and need to visit the United States temporarily for emergent humanitarian reasons:
+A. If you are outside the United States and need to visit the United States temporarily for emergent humanitarian reasons:

-- 1. You may apply for an Advance Parole Document.
+- 1. You may apply for an advance parole document.
 However, your application must be based on the fact that you cannot obtain the necessary visa and any required waiver of inadmissibility.
-Parole under these conditions is granted on a case-by-case basis for temporary entry, according to conditions as prescribed. - 2.
+Parole under these conditions is granted on a case-by-case basis for temporary entry, according to such conditions as prescribed. - 2.
 A person in the United States may file this application on your behalf.
-In so doing, he or she must complete Part 1 of the form with information about him or herself.
+In so doing, he or she should complete Part 1 of the form with information about him or herself.

-C. If you are in the United States and seek advance parole:
+B. If you are in the United States and seek advance parole: